notthelewis/showcases/rust/blewis/PROTO.md

 # Spec

-I'm going to start off only supporting the following data types;
+I'm only supporting the following data types;
 1) integer
 2) bool
 3) string
 4) error
 5) array
-6) set
+6) map

 Every encoded message is prepended with variable length meta data.
 The first 3 bits follow this format, then each data type is encoded differently.